 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on May 11, 2020 and will close on September 14, 2020.
-As of June 19, no comments were submitted and shared with the Committee prior to the measure evaluation meeting (Appendix F).
+For this evaluation cycle, the commenting period opened on May 11, 2020 and closed on September 14, 2020.
+Pre-meeting commenting closed on June 19, 2020.
+As of that date, no comments were submitted (Appendix F).